 While this may seem like a no-brainer, food allergies, sensitivities and intolerances can cause bloating, gas and stomach discomfort.
-If you think you have a food allergy, sensitivity, or intolerance, treatment is simple.
-Talk with your health professional about allergy testing and how you can avoid allergy and sensitivity-aggravating foods.
+If you think you have a food allergy, talk with your health professional.

 Probiotics help to nourish the healthy bacteria in your intestines and help keep things running smoothly.
 Speak to your healthcare provider about the addition of probiotics, which may be able to help.

 Fiber-containing foods such as chia seeds can support digestive health.
 This fiber-rich Breakfast Chia Pudding can be enjoyed for breakfast or as a snack any time of day.
 Incorporate both soluble and insoluble fiber into your diet by including foods like chia seeds with 9.8g fiber per 2 tablespoons, or like raspberries that offer 8 grams per cup.
 Make sure you are drinking enough water if you increasing your fiber intake, because if you add too much too fast, you may feel discomfort.
 Talk to your dietitian about adding fiber in at the right pace.